JBrinco/SVG-Images/README.md

 # SVG-Images
-Free to use SVG stuff
+Free to use SVG images.
+I hope they help in all your wholesome endeavours.